chrisnoonan98675/site/xl-testview/concept/file-selection-patterns.markdown

 - import
 ---

+Test tool configurations, Active and Executable test specification contain a search pattern.
+This pattern is used to select the files that have to be imported as part of a test run.

 To select files from a file system, XL TestView uses the selection pattern that is also used by the [Apache Ant](https://ant.apache.org/manual/dirtasks.html) build system.
 The following special characters are used:

 * `?`: one character